Create a Snowflake source connection in the UI

 Existing account

-To connect an existing account, select the Snowflake account you want to connect with, then select Next to proceed.
+To use an existing account, select the Snowflake account you want to connect with and then select Next to proceed.

 New account